-During the inspection, we spoke with 16 people who lived at the home, five relatives, eight care staff, four registered nurses, the providers, deputy manager and the registered manager.
+During the inspection, we spoke with 11 people who lived at the home, three relatives, four care staff, two registered nurses and the acting manager.
 Some people were unable to speak with us.
 Therefore we used other methods to help us understand their experiences.
-We used the Short Observational Framework for Inspection (SOFI) during the morning in the lounge areas.
+We used the Short Observational Framework for Inspection (SOFI) during the morning in the lounge area.
 SOFI is a specific way of observing care to help us understand the experience of people who could not talk with us.